CompuTec/computec-docs/docs/processforce/developer-guide/processforce-api/processforce-api-tt/general.md

     }
     ```

-3. A good practice is to make SetCurrentLine(Count-1) after setting the field that updates an object.
-It will prevent unexpected row changes:
+3. **Preventing Unexpected Row Changes**: a best practice is to use SetCurrentLine(Count-1) after updating a field to prevent unexpected row changes:

     ```csharp
     rtg.OperationResources.SetCurrentLine(rtg.OperationResources.Count - 1);